michmzr/michmzr.github.io/docs/DESIGN.md

 After saving source changes, watch mode rewrites the HTML; refresh the browser.
 Commit the generated HTML with its sources.
 The source fingerprint includes the whole design document and preview sources.
 It detects drift, but does not translate natural-language rules into CSS.

 Update relevant specimens and their coverage status when a page pattern changes.
 GitHub Actions and the package `build` command check freshness but do not update files, make commits or prove that production styles match.
 Direct `bundle exec jekyll build` bypasses this package-script check.
 Before finishing a visual change, run the freshness check explicitly and verify the root site.
-A future refactor should share component styles with the guide where practical.
+The production specimen embeds the four plain-CSS production Sass partials and the navigation/search scripts.
+Their contents participate in the guide fingerprint.
+Keep these partials valid CSS so the standalone specimen requires no Sass build.

 ### Sources